JasmineOttawa/RainDropInTheOcean/_posts/2019-03-10-pythonDjango3.md

 ```
 href="/polls/{{ question.id }}/"
 ```
 The link is partially hardcoded.
-We can remove the reliance on specific URL paths defined in your URL by using the {% url %} template tag:
+It could be removed by
 ```
-href="{% url 'detail' question.id %}"
+href="X url 'detail' question.id X"
 ```
 As in urls.py, the detail path is defined as: path('<int:question_id>/', views.detail, name='detail'),
 Now if you change the URL of the polls detail view to something else, like following, it will still work